x0s3/reactNorris/README.md

 # React-Norris ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

+Added redux handle offline actions and new fetching action it works with a native module through golang :)

 React-Norris is an app made with react-native for both platforms using redux, react-navigation, redux-thunk.

 This app shows u jokes about our great super hero Chuck Norris from this api: [Chuck Norris API](https://api.chucknorris.io/)